Chris--B/tinysys-sys/README.md

 - `src/lib.rs`
     - Defines the crate library and re-exports symbols from the generated `sdk.rs`.
     - May add any additional utility macros, functions, traits, etc. that may be useful.
+- `tinysys_c_sdk/`
+    - artifacts and build scripts from this crate for the SDK.
 - `tinysys_c_sdk/SDK`
     - The `SDK` folder verbatim from the [`tinysys` repo](https://github.com/ecilasun/tinysys).

 ## Updating the SDK+Bindings
-To update everything, you need to install a RISCV toolchain and run the update scripts.
+To update everything, you need to install a RISCV toolchain, update the SDK, and build the C/++ code.
+The SDK can be updated, built, or bindings regenerated independently of eachother.

 ### Installing riscv-tools
 Install the Rust target with rustup: